dtcenter/METplus/docs/Users_Guide/glossary.rst

      In StatAnalysis, this specifies the way to treat the date information, where valid options are VALID and INIT.

      | *Used by:*  StatAnalysis

-   PLOT_TYPES
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_PLOT_TYPES` instead.

-   TCMPR_PLOTTER_PLOT_TYPES
-     Specify what plot types are desired for the TC Matched Pairs plotting tool.
-By default, a boxplot is generated if this is undefined in the configuration file.
-If other plots are requested and a boxplot is also desired, you must explicitly list boxplot in your list of plot types.
-     Supported plot types: BOXPLOT, POINT, MEAN, MEDIAN, RELPERF (relative performance), RANK (time series of ranks for the first model), SCATTER, SKILL_MN (mean skill scores) and SKILL_MD (median skill scores).
-     The values in this list are looped over to run once for each and can be referenced in other variables using the {plot} tag.

-     | *Used by:*  TCMPRPlotter

    POINT_STAT_CONFIG_FILE
      Path to configuration file read by point_stat.